lenevor/docs/cache.md

     });

 > **Note**
 > If you're wondering where to put your custom cache driver code, you could create an `Extensions` namespace within your `app` directory.
-However, keep in mind that Laravel does not have a rigid application structure and you are free to organize your application according to your preferences.
+However, keep in mind that Lenevor does not have a rigid application structure and you are free to organize your application according to your preferences.

 <a name="registered-the-driver"></a>
 ### Registered The Driver